ryzenboi98/ES2/Tests/README.md

 # Tests
-Repo with tests made in course.
+Repos of the tests made in this course.